Middle Belt

-The eminence of manifold minority groups, to some degree, constitutes an ethno-linguistic barrier in the country and draws a separation between the principally Muslim North and the mainly Christian south.
+The presence of many minority groups, to some degree, constitutes an ethno-linguistic barrier in the country and draws a separation between the principally Muslim North and the mainly Christian south.
 The region is a convergence of these cultural domains and maintains a tremendous degree of ethno-linguistic diversity.
-Afro-Asiatic, Nilo-Saharan, and Niger–Congo languages are all spoken, which are three of the primary African language families.
-In the 1920s, it was described by Melzian (1928:496) as the "Middle Zone".
+Afro-Asiatic, Nilo-Saharan, and Niger–Congo languages are all spoken, which are three African language families.
+In the 1920s, it was described by Melzian (1928:496) as the "Middle Zone" although he seems to be using 'Zone' simply as a synonym for 'Belt'.

+The earliest sources for the phrase seem to be in linguistics.
+Bernhard Struck's annotated bibliography uses the term for the belt of semi-Bantu languages (as they were then called).